-by Tommy-Louise about 3 years ago
+by Tommy-Louise over 3 years ago

 We take the ability to breathe for granted.
 It's the basic function that keeps us alive, you would have thought that we would keep a closer eye on it, that we would pay attention to how many lungfuls of air we consume every day.
 But we don't.
 We don't think about that mundane process because that is not the element of breathing that adds a spark to life; it is the thieves that trade in such banal fare that creates the interest.

 For a breath once stolen is never forgotten.
 Whether it be by the view from a hill over a valley, or by an ancient fountain atmospherically lit, or by an extravagant castle built long ago.
 The memories of those precious gasps escaping from our fragile frames in awe linger in our minds long after the event.